top of page

 Love your neighbour.
 Jesus is quoting Leviticus 19:18.
 The command seems to define "neighbour" as fellow Israelite and that is how people interpreted the verse in Jesus' day.
 (Later in the same chapter God commands loving foreigners too, but these are foreigners who live peacefully within Israel, not enemies.)
 Through this teaching, as well as stories like the Good Samaritan (Luke 10), Jesus will help his hearers redefine their idea of "neighbour" as anyone we have the opportunity to love, including hated enemies.

 Do not hate a fellow Israelite in your heart.
 Rebuke your neighbour frankly so you will not share in their guilt.
-Do not seek revenge or bear a grudge against anyone among your people, but love your neighbor as yourself.
+Do not seek revenge or bear a grudge against anyone among your people, but love your neighbour as yourself.
 I am Yahweh. ~ Yahweh (Leviticus 19:17-18)

 Hate your enemy.
 This statement is not found in the Hebrew Scriptures.
 The statement is also not found in ancient mainstream rabbinic interpretations of the Torah (though the Essenes, a breakaway sect living in the Qumran caves and whose writings have become known as the Dead Sea Scrolls, did teach enemy hate).
 So, if the Bible doesn't state this and the rabbis didn't teach this, where does the idea come from?
 Jesus seems to be summarizing what many Jews assumed.
 And their assumption isn't a stretch, since hating enemies is really just an emotional extension of the lex talionis (talked about in our last study) - eye for eye, tooth for tooth, and hate for hate.
 The statement "hate your enemies" may not be in the Hebrew Bible, but the idea seems to be there (see context above).
 That said, there may be more going on here: Jesus sometimes uses "hate" as a hyperbolic way of meaning, not personal hostility, but "not your first choice".
 For instance, later in the Sermon on the Mount when he says we can only serve one master, he also says we will "hate" and "despise" other masters (Matthew 6:24).
 And on another occasion Jesus says: "If anyone comes to me and does not hate father and mother, wife and children, brothers and sisters—yes, even their own life—such a person cannot be my disciple" (Luke 14:26; also see Romans 9:13).
 So Jesus uses "hate" to paint a vivid picture of anything or anyone who is not our one primary focus, which should be him.
 Taken this way, in this passage Jesus is saying something like: "You have heard that you should love your in-group - your ethnic, national, political, or religious in-group - and treat any out-group members as secondary."
 Jesus then tells his disciples that we must reject any teaching that suggests our "enemies" can be treated as any less precious than our friends and family.
 This reflects the love of God, who loves everyone equally.